 You should also look for opportunities to personalize messaging.
 Businesses can no longer afford to take a spray and pray approach to their local marketing.
 Technology has made it easy to collect mountains of information about customers and potential customers.
 You can use that info to personalize calls-to-action to make them more appealing.
 According to HubSpot, personalized CTAs converted 42 percent better than CTAs that aren’t personalized.

-Hack #2: Optimize your directories for local SEO
+Local Marketing Ideas #2: Optimize your directories for local SEO

 One way to ensure that your business is there when your customers need you the most is optimizing your directories for local SEO.
 Doing so will give your business a better chance to show up in Google’s Map Pack and near the top of local search engine results pages.